localstack-samples/localstack-snowflake-samples/multi-container/README.md

 # LocalStack Multi-Container Setup

-This sample demonstrates how to run LocalStack Snowflake and LocalStack AWS in separate Docker containers with proper networking configuration.
+This sample demonstrates how to run LocalStack for Snowflake and LocalStack for AWS in separate Docker containers with proper networking configuration.

 ## Architecture

 This setup uses Docker Compose to run two containers:
-- `localstack-snowflake`: LocalStack Snowflake emulator (exposed on port 4567)
+- `localstack-snowflake`: LocalStack for Snowflake emulator (exposed on port 4567)
 - `localstack-aws`: LocalStack AWS emulator (exposed on port 4566)

 Both containers are connected through a Docker bridge network named `localstack`.